cybergarage/mupnp/doc/mupnpcproguide.md

 # 2 Setup

+This section describes how to build and install the mUPnP package.

 ## 2.1 Package Contents

 The mUPnP package has the header files, the source files, the project files to build the package and the some samples.
 The files are included the following directories.